aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ### Splitting the spline

-The spline is split in four mathematically-defined locations.
 The characteristic points and tangents developed for this protocol were inspired by the work of Birkhoff (Birkhoff 1933).
 The first is the horizontal tangent at the tip of each Gahagan biface.
 The horizontal tangent is calculated by drawing a horizontal line above the tip of the